MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 With the release of PowerShell 7, support has moved from the Microsoft Modern Lifecycle Policy to follow [.NET Core's support lifecycle][Long-Term].
 In this servicing approach, customers can choose Long Term Support (LTS) releases or Current releases.
-PowerShell 7.0 is an LTS release and support will end with support of .NET Core 3.1 and the next LTS release will follow the next .NET core LTS release.
+PowerShell 7.0 is an LTS release.
+Support ends with the support of .NET Core 3.1. the next LTS release will follow the next .NET core LTS release.
 You can see the [PowerShell releases end of life table](#PowerShell-releases-end-of-life) for current ending support dates.
 LTS release updates only contain critical, compatible updates and fixes.